IIFabixn/CSG_Toolkit/readme.md

 * <b>Operation Preset:</b> Easily switch between different CSG operations.
 * <b>Material Picker:</b> Quickly apply materials to CSG nodes.
 * <b>Shortcut Integration:</b> Shortcuts are available when the selcted node is a CSG node.
-* <b>CSG-Repeater:</b> A new Node that will repeat his first child node in given direction and set spacing.
+* <b>CSG-Repeater:</b> This Node will repeat a selected Node in given direction and set spacing.
+* <b>CSG-Spreader:</b> This Node will spread a selected Node around it.

 ## Planned Features
 * <b>Additional Shapes:</b> Introducing new shapes to expand your design possibilities and enhance your creative flexibility.